triggerNZ/coppersmith-talk/talk.md

 - Express most features as plain Scala Functions
 - Attach metadata to feature functions, and have the compiler enforce its presence
   - Introspect features and publish metadata
-- Cleanly separate "plumbing" code (regarding HDFS manipulation, file formats, etc) from logic code - what features actually are.
+- Cleanly separate "plumbing" code (regarding HDFS manipulation, file formats, etc) from logic code - what features actually are
 - Express most features with a small set of code patterns and we do not need the full power of a big-data Framework (Scalding, Spark)
-- Abstract away the framework, and have the ability to port between frameworks without changing the feature code.
+- Abstract away the framework, and have the ability to port between frameworks without changing the feature code

 ---